tapis-project/documentation/source/technical/pgrest.rst

   * Operation to change the root_url currently associated with the table.
   * Ex.
 Change table with root_url ``all_people`` to ``some_people``.

     * Payload is ``{"root_url": "some_people"}``

 * ``table_name``

   * Operation to change the table_name currently associated with the table.
   * Ex: Change table with table_name ``all_people`` to ``some_people``.

     * Payload is ``{"table_name": "some_people"}``

 * ``comments``

   * Operation to change the comments currently associated with the table (Overwrites existing).
   * Ex: Adding "This column is not case-sensitive" comment to table with table_id ``84``.

     * Payload is ``{"comments": "This column is not case-sensitive"}``

 * ``endpoints``

   * Operation to change the endpoints a table currently has available.
-  * Endpoints available are "ALL" (alias to set all endpoints to available), "GET_ALL", "GET_ONE", "CREATE", "UPDATE", and "DELETE".
+  * Endpoints available are "ALL" (alias to set all endpoints to available), "NONE" (alias to set no endpoints), "GET_ALL", "GET_ONE", "CREATE", "UPDATE", and "DELETE".
   * Ex: Changing table so all endpoints are available.

     * Payload is ``{"endpoints": ["ALL"]}``

 * ``column_type``